 “Even if, like Harvard, they (elite privates) promise to pay full freight for the low-income applicants they accept,” the Forbes editors write, “do they take enough disadvantaged students to make that promise meaningful?
 UC Berkeley does a much better job at this than does Harvard.
 At Berkeley, 27% of undergraduates receive federal Pell Grants, aimed at helping low- and moderate-income students pay for college.
 At Harvard, by contrast, the share of Pell students is just 12%.”

-Indeed, research by Harvard economist Raj Chetty (formerly of UC Berkeley, and working with a team that included two Berkeley faculty members) and others have shown that public institutions like UC Berkeley play an outsize role in supporting intergenerational income mobility, moving many more students from the bottom of the income distribution to the top than the elite privates.
+Indeed, research by Harvard economist Raj Chetty (formerly of UC Berkeley, and working with a team that included two Berkeley faculty members) and others has shown that public institutions like UC Berkeley play an outsize role in supporting intergenerational income mobility, moving many more students from the bottom of the income distribution to the top than the elite privates.

 Chetty’s research also found that less elite public institutions — non-flagship campuses of the University of Texas, along with California State University campuses and California community colleges — received high upward mobility scores, based on the fraction of a school’s student body who are bottom-to-top success stories.
 Ivy League and other elite private colleges scored more poorly.
 Students from families in the bottom income quintile do well at elite private schools…if they get in.
 But because so few do, they make up a relatively small portion of the student body at those institutions.